python-microservices/pyms/docs/ms_class.md

 	config:
   	APP_NAME: "Python Microservice"
 ```
-Check [Configuration](configuration.md) section to know how to create a configuration file.
+Check the [Configuration](configuration.md) section to learn how to create a configuration file.

-`Microservice` class search for a `config.yml` in the directory you pass in `path` parameter or search the file in
+The `Microservice` class searches for a `config.yml` in the directory you pass in `path` parameter or looks fot the file in
 `CONFIGMAP_FILE` env var.

 Each keyword in our configuration block, can be accessed in our Microservice object through the attribute `config`.